Posted on Jan 21, 2018

 Here is the link to the results: tinyurl.com/mitscioly2018.

 Please remind your students of the importance of not sharing these tests.
 If you were not at the awards ceremony, we will be sending your tests and any medals to your school.

 Thank you again for coming!
 We truly enjoyed having everyone here!

 Posted on Dec 11, 2017

-With the MIT Invitational just over a month away, we have many updates regarding the logistics of the tournament:
+With the MIT Invitational less than a week away, we have many updates regarding the logistics of the tournament:

-- A tentative schedule for the tournament is available.
+- The final schedule for the tournament is available.
 We tried to follow the National schedule as closely as possible with a few additional self sign-up events for flexibility.

-- The official team list with team numbers is also available.
+- The official team list with team numbers and homerooms is also available.

 - We are using Avogadro for our tournament again this year.
 Self schedule sign-ups will open on January 4th, 2018 at 12:00PM ET.
 Here is a set of instructions on signing up for events with Avogadro.
 Please request to be a part of the tournament via Avogadro, and we will start adding you to the tournament this weekend.

 - Competitors and coaches that will be on campus must fill out a Liability Release form and Photo Release form.
 For convenience, these forms can be submitted via Google Drive this year instead of on paper.
-Here are the links: Liability Release and Photo Release.
 It is important that every competitor and coach fill out both forms by January 4th, 2018.